2016 Cabernet Sauvignon

 To produce this Cabernet, we first drained 10% of the juice off to intensify the overall color of the wine.
 Then we sorted the fruit (to eliminate leaves and stems), and fermented the juice with its skins to extract both color and flavor.
 CO2 gas (a by-product of fermentation) bubbled up through the skins causing them to float to the top and form the “cap”.
 To ensure thorough color and flavor extraction, we pumped juice from the bottom of the tank and sprinkled it over the cap throughout fermentation.

 Following the Bordeaux tradition of extended maceration, the wine remained with its skins for another two weeks to soften the young tannins.
 We then drained the wine, pressed the skins and moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness to the palate.
 In its second year, this Cabernet was aged in both oak barrels and oak tanks.
 After many blending trials, we decided to add 3% Petit Verdot and 2% Malbec to the 2016 Cabernet to increase the wine’s depth and length.
 The wine was bottled in August 2018.

-At our Annual Vertical Tasting in May 2022, we tasted the 2016 and here are our notes: Blackberries, fraises des bois, cassis, Niçoise olives, India ink, nutmeg, hickory, fresh mint, sweet vanilla and toasted bread.
-Bittersweet chocolate finish.
+At our Annual Vertical Tasting in January 2023, we tasted the 2016 and here are our notes: Blackberries, ripe raspberries, cassis, India ink, coppa and oyster shell notes.
+Rich, complex, chewy.
+Niçoise olives, sweet vanilla and bittersweet chocolate.
+Well balanced, long finish.

 24.0° Brix sugar